Luxury resort condominium with pool, lounge chairs, fitness center, and parking — flat-vector editorial illustration

 Why Resort Fees Matter for Airbnb Hosts

-AirbnbInclude in listing description, add to pricing breakdown or nightly rate
+AirbnbInclude in listing description; add to pricing breakdown or fold into nightly rate

 Booking.comAdd as a mandatory charge in the property policies section

-Direct bookingsDisplay on the booking page before checkout
+Direct bookingsDisplay on the booking page before payment, ideally with a per-night breakdown

 Frequently Asked Questions